 - 1. Notify parents using the TransAct exiting form in a language best understood by the parents - 2.
 Change the students coding to "exited" so the student does not continue to generate unwarranted funding.
-District data personnel responsible for entering the data should refer to IDE's Data Dictionary - responsible for entering the data should refer to IDL - 3.
+District data personnel responsible for entering the data should refer to IDE's Data Dictionary - 3.
 Begin the 2-year monitoring process.